Subhi7/Identifying-URL/README.md

-# TrustLabsAssesment
+# Identifying URLs having misinformation about COVID treatment

+The goal is to find if a URL/website from the common crawl database promote the use of hydroxychloroquine or chloroquine for treating COVID-19 (if curious for more background, see FDA note).

-I divided this assessment in various parts:
+I divided this project in various parts:

 First is to use Common Crawler in order to extract various indexes and download files of a particular domain.
 Second is to filter on URLs which contain relevant information